-- Title page (containing the title of the manuscript, the author’s contact information)
+- Title page (containing the title of the manuscript, the author’s contact information and a short autobiography with a color photo for each author)

 - Tables, figures, etc. placed where they belong